 • We have added a hand sanitizer station in the foyer of the building between the two waiting rooms for all patients and visitors to use to sanitize their hands before entering our waiting rooms

-• We require all staff to wear a face cover will working and patients are required to wear a face covering during their visit
+• We require all staff to wear a surgical mask will working and patients are required to wear a surgical mask during their visit

 • We have implemented a more rigorous cleaning schedule to ensure areas of patient contact are being cleaned thoroughly and frequently.